Kesh-web/4640-ansible-roles-lab/README.md

 After we ran the import key script.

+## Deploying Infrastructure with Terraform

+After installing prerequisites and creating your AWS SSH key, run Terraform to create the two EC2 servers.

+### Initialize Terraform
+cd terraform
+terraform init

+### Review the plan
+terraform plan

+### Apply and deploy the infrastructure
+terraform apply -auto-approve

+Terraform will provision:
+- Ubuntu EC2 instance (frontend server)
+- Rocky Linux EC2 instance (backend server)

+The output will include the public IP addresses used by Ansible during configuration.

 ### Create Ansible Roles
 The two required roles are generated using `ansible-galaxy init` so the directory structure follows Ansible best practices.